-Is Filing a Police Report After an Accident Important?
+Is Filing a Police Report After an Accident Important in Warrington, PA?

 After a traffic accident, it may be tempting to simply skip the police report, trade contact and insurance information and move on.
 However, in failing to obtain a police report, you deny yourself of a key piece of documentation — documentation that could be instrumental for collecting compensation for the injuries you have suffered.